 The patent positions of companies developing oncology therapeutic solutions, including pharmaceutical and nanomedicine companies and other actors in our fields of business, can be highly uncertain and typically involve complex scientific, legal and factual analyses.
 In particular, the interpretation and breadth of claims allowed in some patents covering therapeutic compositions may be uncertain and difficult to determine, and are often affected materially by the facts and circumstances that pertain to the patented compositions and the related patent claims.
 The standards of the United States Patent and Trademark Office (the "USPTO") and foreign patent offices are sometimes uncertain and could change in the future.
 Consequently, the issuance and scope of patents cannot be predicted with certainty.
 Patents, if issued, may be challenged, invalidated, narrowed or circumvented.
 U.S. patents and patent applications may also be subject to interference proceedings, and U.S. patents may be subject to reexamination proceedings, post-grant review, inter partes review, or other administrative proceedings in the USPTO.
 Foreign patents as well may be subject to opposition or comparable proceedings in corresponding foreign patent offices.
-Challenges to our patents and patent applications or our licensors' patents and patent applications, if successful, may result in the denial of our patent applications or our licensors' patent applications or the loss or reduction in their scope.
+Challenges to our patents and patent applications or our licensors' patents and patent applications or the loss or reduction in their scope.
 In addition, such interference, reexamination, post-grant review, inter partes review, opposition proceedings and other administrative proceedings may be costly and involve the diversion of significant management time.
-Accordingly, rights under any of our patents or our licensors' patents may not provide us with sufficient protection against competitive products or processes and any loss, denial or reduction in scope of any of such patents and patent applications may have a material adverse effect on our husiness
+Accordingly, rights under any of our patents or our licensors' patents may not provide us with sufficient protection against competitive products or proceedings.